aiafrasinei/tomis-lang/README.md

     lua tomis2lua.lua input.t output.lua

+## Documentation

+Check the docs directory

 ## Tests

-Read docs/TESTS.md on how to run the tests
+Read docs/TESTS.md on how to run the tests.

-## StackApi

-Language supports a stack api
-Any number of stacks can be created (each having a name).
-2 stacks are created at initialization: “default” and “temp”

-Read docs/STACKAPI.md for more information